arcs-/Sooner/readme.md

 ### Most important options

 * hostname: the domains and IPs on which sooner should work
-* render: the function which is called when the page has to be rendered
+* render: the function that gets called to render the page

 ```js
 Sooner.configure({